dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Setting the Frame

+> "NEVER frame art!
+Do NOT frame this piece!" -- Said every good artist I have ever bought art from.

+Though I didn't understand at the time, now I do.
+Setting the frame of something -- a piece of art or a person's reputation & statements -- limits the possibilities!
+This is the subject of another post that I'm going to write.

 I hate this.
 I fucking hate this.
 I'm not the most articulate, eloquent speaker.
 And sometimes, the things I say can be misinterpreted.
 However, **each workplace bully** that I've worked with has **sought to misinterpret what I've said in group settings.**  *Manipulative people are very, very good at discovering double meanings -- **they have to be, to discover situations where plausible deniability can be applied!!** *

 In some cases, I would try to explain something: an idea, a well-meaning critique on something.
 In nearly every case, it was something that should have been interpreted properly, but may have needed more explaining.
 The workplace bully would discover ways  he could intentionally misinterpret what I had to say and then twist it around.
 What usually results is that everyone else becomes confused -- did he really mean *that*?
 After this happens like 15 times, can you really say it's a coincidence?!?